 Rule dos, is always do the prep work before starting to cook: chop them veggies, get the lids off the cans and preheat that oven.

-Translation: So when you get to the first step or the last, your prepared and not running around the kitchen stressed out because you have one minute to chop a pound of celery.
+the last, your prepared and not running around the kitchen stressed out because

 For rule three, if you are the hosts of the party know your clock.

-Translation: If your guests are going to be at your door at 4pm, do not start cooking at 5pm.
-Make sure that you are at least 90% done cooking before they arrive.
-You want to spend time with the people you invited not stressing in the kitchen over a stove.
+your door at 4pm, do not start cooking at 5pm.
+Make sure that you are at least

-I don’t think three rules are hard to follow.
-And if the descriptions are too much just think UPT: Understand, Prepare and Time.
+the descriptions are too much just think UPT: Understand, Prepare and Time.

 Until next time, (promise it won’t be months later)